Bryan De La Cruz Preview, Player Props: Marlins vs. Padres

 Bryan De La Cruz At The Plate

-- In 35.9% of his games this season, De La Cruz has had at least one RBI.
-He's picked up more than one in 13.7% and driven in three or more of his team's runs in five contests.
+- De La Cruz has an RBI in 42 of 118 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.